OK, here it is. I have recommended SSDs everywhere almost since from the beginning and have heard a lot of good stuff about OCZ Vector series SSD.

 I resisted for a few days, then just confirmed it.
 The last thing I saw after it restarted was that my laptop screen was all black and blinking.
 I thought it was just Windows failed, but when I tried to reinstall my Windows, there was no disk at all!

 All my projects, video recordings, heavy edits, some song ideas, photos…etc gone in a second.
 When I looked up on the internet, there were several people complaining about the same issue.
 I think it might be accepted as this is in SSDs nature; if they fail, you lose everything and can not recover your files!

-So I got myself a brand new SSD by SanDisk and have been using it since then.
-The customer reviews are really good on Amazon.
-If you want to read customer reviews for this product please click on the photo below;
+So instead, I got myself a brand new SSD by SanDisk and have been using it since then.

 PS: Lessons learnt; Never trust an SSD and leave your important files on it.
 Always backup in a second or in a third location (if possible)!